mercari/tortoise/README.md

-# tortoise
+# Tortoise

 <img alt="Tortoise" src="docs/images/tortoise_big.jpg" width="400px"/>

-Tortoise, they are living in the Kubernetes cluster.

-Tortoise, you need to feed only very few parameters to them.

-Tortoise, they will soon start to eat historical usage data of Pods.

-Tortoise, once you start to live with them, you no longer need to configure autoscaling by yourself.
+Get a cute Tortoise into your Kubernetes garden and say goodbye to the days optimizing your rigid autoscalers.

 ## Install

-Tortoise, you cannot get it from the breeder.

-Tortoise, you need to get it from GitHub instead.
+You cannot get it from the breeder, you need to get it from GitHub instead.

 ```shell
 # Install CRDs into the K8s cluster specified in ~/.kube/config.